-- Gather partners and researchers involved in FTA, linked to it and with whom we would like to strengthen partnerships.

-- Synthetize some of the workstreams in FTA and explore new ideas, for research and partnerships.

-- Provide evidence that can be of use for the design and implementation of the post 2020 in UNFCCC and CBD; as well as, more broadly, for the implementation of the SDGs and related commitments.

-- Contribute to raise the visibility of FTA's research.
+- Gather partners and researchers involved in FTA, linked to it and with whom we would like to strengthen partnerships. - Synthetize some of the workstreams in FTA and explore new ideas, for research and partnerships. - Provide evidence that can be of use for the design and implementation of the post 2020 in UNFCCC and CBD; as well as, more broadly, for the implementation of the SDGs and related commitments. - Contribute to raise the visibility of FTA's research.

-The conference is internal to FTA, as a way to discuss scientific and development matters, even difficult ones, amongst all the community of FTA scientists and staff of the FTA participating institutions.
+The conference is internal to FTA, as a way to discuss scientific and development matters, even controversial issues, amongst all the community of FTA scientists and staff of the FTA participating institutions.

-The outputs of the conference will be used to organize targeted discussions with other stakeholders, in dedicated virtual meetings (including one specifically with donors).
+The outputs of the conference will be used to organize targeted discussions with stakeholders, open access webinars and other dedicated virtual meetings.
 They will also serve as a key milestone in the preparation of the highlights and legacy of the FTA program 2011-2021, and to discuss emerging issues for future research, as a contribution to paving the way for the scientific content of future R4D partnership around forests, trees and agroforestry.